 Belly Button Piercing & Jewelry Guide

 You may be thinking about getting your belly button pierced but haven’t taken the plunge because you don’t know where to start.
-Here’s all the information you need to know so you are well-informed and feel confident when you finally pierce your belly button.
+Here’s all the information you need to know so that you are well-informed and feel confident when you finally pierce your belly button.

 You're Getting Your Navel Pierced.
 Here's what you need to know:

-- Most belly button piercings are done with a curved barbell preferably made of 14k gold, 18k gold, or high quality titanium.
+- Most belly button piercings are done with a curved barbell preferably made of 14k gold, 18k gold, or high-quality titanium.

-- During healing, protect your navel piercing from being snagged on clothing, irritated from friction, or injured during physical sports and activities with this simple tip: Get a vented eye patch of hard plastic (found at most pharmacies), and secure it over your piercing using an elastic bandage like an ankle wrap.
+- During healing, protect your navel piercing from being snagged on clothing, irritated from friction, or injured during physical sports and activities with this simple tip: get a vented eye patch of hard plastic (found at most pharmacies), and secure it over your piercing using an elastic bandage like an ankle wrap.